Heading to Lincoln National Park? Here are our top tips for visiting this scenic Eyre Peninsula Park.

 Take the track to the left before the lighthouse and you’ll arrive at a small beach and informal campsite, perfect for a beach picnic or watching the southern hemisphere’s largest fishing fleet pass by.

 4. MacLaren Point

 This secluded rocky headland, situated in the north-eastern area of the park, is accessible only by four-wheel drive.
-Follow the unsealed road when you enter the park and head north-east, turning off at the MacLaren’s Point sign.
-The clearing at the end of the 4-kilometre track is the perfect spot to pitch your tent.
+Follow the main sealed road when you enter the park and head north-east, turning off at the MacLaren’s Point sign onto the unsealed track.
+The campground at the end of the 4-kilometre track is the perfect spot to pitch your tent for a true bush camping experience.
 You can expect the beach here to be small but pristine.
-Don’t forget your fishing rod as tommy ruffs, mullet and small salmon can be caught from the beach and squid from the headlands thanks to the deep water.
+Don’t forget to bring your fishing rod as tommy ruffs, mullet and small salmon can be caught from the beach and squid from the headlands thanks to the deep water.
 Endangered hooded plovers can be spotted on the beaches nearby, along with the occasional white-bellied sea eagle, dolphins and sharks swimming past.
 This side of the coast has some of the prettiest coastal bushwalking trails, especially in spring when the wildflowers are out.